Resources / Templates

 FBT Return Template (New Zealand)

-Checklist to identify fringe benefits provided to employees and shareholder-employees, calculate the FBT liability using the appropriate rate, and file the Fringe Benefit Tax return with Inland Revenue (IRD).
-Common return types are IR420 for quarterly filers, IR421 for income-year filers, and IR422 for annual filers.
+Run the New Zealand FBT return end to end: identify fringe benefits provided to employees and shareholder-employees, calculate the FBT liability using the appropriate rate, and file the Fringe Benefit Tax return with Inland Revenue (IRD).
+Common return types are IR420 for quarterly filers, IR421 for close companies that file on an income-year basis for shareholder-employee benefits, and IR422 for the annual return covering ordinary employees.

 Fringe Benefit Tax (FBT) is the tax New Zealand employers pay on non-cash benefits given to employees and shareholder-employees, things like a company vehicle available for private use, low-interest loans, subsidised goods, gifts, and certain insurance or superannuation contributions.
 The return matters because Inland Revenue (IRD) treats these benefits as part of an employee’s total remuneration, and getting the valuation or rate wrong is a common source of reassessments and penalties.
 For many firms the FBT return is also one of the easiest jobs to forget, because it sits outside the usual income tax and statement cycle.